-- 8.1.
-For the purposes of this Plan net-new shadow is defined as: shadows cast by a proposed development in excess of the shadow already cast by existing buildings and structures, including those permitted by in-force Zoning By-laws as of January 29, 2020. - 8.2.
-For the purposes of this Plan, community service facilities are defined as: buildings and public spaces that accommodate a range of non-profit programs and services provided or subsidized by the City or other public agencies to support people in meeting their social needs and enhance their well-being, health and quality of life.
-Community service facilities include recreation, community centres, libraries, child care, and spaces for the provision of public health services, human services, cultural services and employment services. - 8.3.
-A Heritage Impact Assessment will be required for all development proposals in King-Spadina. - 8.4.
-Urban Design Guidelines and a Public Realm Strategy, as adopted by City Council, will be used to determine appropriate performance standards to be included in implementing Zoning By-law(s) and to evaluate development applications. - 8.5.
+- 8.4.
+Urban Design Guidelines and a Public Realm Strategy, as adopted by City Council, will be used as a tool to determine appropriate performance standards to be included in implementing Zoning By-law(s) and to evaluate development applications. - 8.5.
 The City will monitor changes on a 5 year cycle with respect to, among other things: - 8.5.1. the re-use of existing buildings, particularly heritage properties; - 8.5.2. the amount and scale of development in the area; - 8.5.3. the split between non-residential and residential land uses in the area; - 8.5.4. the residential unit mix and the provision of family-sized units; - 8.5.5. the amount of affordable housing; - 8.5.6. the amount and type of employment in the area; - 8.5.7. the sufficiency of community infrastructure, including parks, Privately Owned Publicly-accessible Spaces (POPS), child care centres, libraries, community centres and the provision of human services; - 8.5.8. the provision of transit service improvements; and - 8.5.9. the adequacy of municipal infrastructure, including sewer, water, and storm water.